Tony Brown and I beside The Wey Navigation.

 And so we accelerated up to seventy miles per hour.

-We turned off for Wisley, coming off the slip road on the left and passed under the A3 and drove back up the A3 on the opposite side for a mile until we came to the partly hidden Wisley turn off shielded behind trees and shrubs.
+We turned off for Wisley, coming off the slip road on the left and passed under the A3 and drove up the opposite side for a mile until we came to the partly hidden Wisley turn off shielded behind trees and shrubs.

 The Wisley Road to Pyrford Lock on The River Wey passes the entrance to the RHS Wisley Gardens on the left.
 It is a winding road tree lined with some depth of woodland in places but also with fields visible through the gaps in the trees followed by open areas of fields.
 The road has no pavements.
 It is just wide enough for two cars to pass.
-But the blind bends and turns make it difficult to drive along.
-A driver needs to be fully engaged and fully concentrating on the road ahead.
 We passed Wisley Church and thought it would be a good idea to visit the church on our way back.
 It is a small stone built church mostly from the 12th century.
-We wound our careful way to the Pyrford Lock where the Anchor Pub is located right on the side of the river.
-A car park next to the river is on the right but we drove into the larger car park on the left across the road from The Anchor.
+We wound our careful way to the Pyrford Lock where The Anchor Pub is located right on the side of the canal.
+There is a car park next to the river on the right but we drove into the larger car park on the left across the road from The Anchor.

 The Wey Navigation.